- Do you like them?

 Listening: Listening to someone else’s work is difficult.
 Our mind may drift to our to-do list, our own stories, or even a memory.
 When I find myself not focused, I try to bring my mind back to the present and listen.
 Sometimes, taking notes and jotting down comments helps me stay in the moment.

 Listening: Listening to someone critique my work is difficult.
 When put on paper, my words are like my children.
 I lovingly and painstakingly pick each one and place it into a story.
 I review it, I edit it, I approve it.
-But hearing someone critique it is challenge because it feels like a personal attack.
+But hearing someone critique it is challenging because it feels like a personal attack.
 It isn’t, nor is it criticism…it’s a critique.
 A critique should be listened to.
 If I feel emotional during a critique, I take notes and jot down comments to help me ask for clarification and understanding of the speaker’s opinion.
 Growing a thick skin isn’t easy…or necessary.
 But listening is.

 Advice from the King of Horror